- Even in a rising-rate environment, investment-grade bonds may provide positive performance when stocks struggle.

-|1.||Even in a rising rate environment, bonds may still perform when you need them
+1. Even in a rising-rate environment, bonds may still perform when you need them

-|3.||Even when bonds experience losses, they aren't like stocks.|
+3. Even when bonds experience losses, the price swings aren't generally like stocks

-Of course, if you hold individual bonds to maturity, you may be able to ride out price fluctuations, knowing that so long as the bond issuer doesn't default, you will get your principal back at maturity and interest payments along the way.
+Of course, if you hold individual bonds to maturity, you may be able to ride out price fluctuations, knowing that as long as the bond issuer doesn't default, you will get your principal back at maturity and interest payments along the way.

-If you move out of bonds into cash, you might avoid the risk that rising rates could hurt the value of your bonds, but what about inflation?
-Over time, a broadly diversified index of U.S. investment-grade bonds has produced positive returns after accounting for inflation far more frequently than cash.
-(See the chart below).
+If you are worried about rising interest rates, you may be tempted to move out of bonds into cash.
+If so, you might avoid the risk that rising rates could hurt the value of your bonds, but what about inflation?
+Over time, a broadly diversified index of US investment-grade bonds has produced positive returns (after accounting for inflation) far more frequently than cash (see the chart below).